dougeby/IntuneDocs/intune/windows-autopilot-hybrid.md

 - The **Azure AD All Devices** pane in Azure Active Directory in the Azure portal.
 Select **Devices** > **All Devices**.
 - The **All Devices** pane in the Intune in the Azure portal.
 Select **Devices** > **All Devices**.

-After your Autopilot devices are enrolled, their names change to the hostname of the device.
+After your Autopilot devices are enrolled, their names become the hostname of the device.
 By default, the hostname begins with *DESKTOP-*.

 ## Create and assign an Autopilot deployment profile